verlok/verlok.github.io/_posts/2019-06-17-critical-css-jekyll-sass-github-pages.md

 ## The critical style

-In the critical SASS file, use the SASS `@import` directive to include all the partials that have impact on the layout of your page, plus your _variables_ and _mixins_ that might be required from the imported partials.
+In the critical SASS file, use the SASS `@import` directive to include all the partials that have an impact on the layout of your page, plus your _variables_ and _mixins_ that might be required from the imported partials.

-For instance, I import `base` (the base of the website, including reset and other typography rules), `layout` that styles the header and layout of the page, `posts_above` which styles the above-the-fold part of the posts list and post detail, and `utils` with their helper classes (e.g. `visuallyHidden`).
+For instance, I import the `base` partial, containing the basic rules of the website like reset and typography, the `layout` partial that styles the header and layout of the page, the `posts_above` partial which styles the _above-the-fold_ part of the posts list and the post detail, and `utils` which contains some helper classes (e.g. `visuallyHidden`).

-The `posts_above` file was once a single file called `posts`, but I decided to split it in two separate files for further optimization.
-The `posts_below` contains information to style the post footer, the author section, the share button, etc.
+The `posts_above` partial was once a single file called `posts`, but I decided to split it in two separate files for further optimization.
+The other partial, names `posts_below`, contains information to style the post footer (the author section, the share button) so it's _not_ included here.

 Create a `critical.scss` file inside the `includes` folder.